frictionlessdata/website/site/team/index.md

 	:key="profile.name"
 	:profile="profile" />

-## Library Developers
+## Tool Fund Partners

-The development of Frictionless libraries are guided by an international team, some of whom have chosen to be featured below.
+Frictionless data has funded international partners who have worked in developing various tools and libraries for the project and they are featured below.

 <TeamProfile
-  v-for="profile in libraryDevelopers"
+  v-for="profile in toolFundPartners"
   :key="profile.name"
   :profile="profile"/>